Commentary

 For a detailed breakdown of our portfolio positioning, check out the latest BMO GAM House View Report, titled Delayed Again: The Soft Landing that Never Comes.

-The viewpoints expressed by the Portfolio Manager represents their assessment of the markets at the time of publication.
+The viewpoints expressed by the author represents their assessment of the markets at the time of publication.
 Those views are subject to change without notice at any time without any kind of notice.
 The information provided herein does not constitute a solicitation of an offer to buy, or an offer to sell securities nor should the information be relied upon as investment advice.
 Past performance is no guarantee of future results.
 This communication is intended for informational purposes only.

 Any statement that necessarily depends on future events may be a forward-looking statement.
 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Although such statements are based on assumptions that are believed to be reasonable, there can be no assurance that actual results will not differ materially from expectations.
 Investors are cautioned not to rely unduly on any forward-looking statements.
 In connection with any forward-looking statements, investors should carefully consider the areas of risk described in the most recent simplified prospectus.

 This article is for information purposes.
 The information contained herein is not, and should not be construed as, investment, tax or legal advice to any party.
-Investments should be evaluated relative to the individual’s investment objectives and professional advice should be obtained with respect to any circumstance.
+Particular Investments and/or trading strategies should be evaluated relative to the individual’s investment objectives and professional advice should be obtained with respect to any circumstance.

 Commissions, management fees and expenses (if applicable) all may be associated with investments in mutual funds.
 Trailing commissions may be associated with investments in certain series of securities of mutual funds.
 Please read the fund facts, ETF facts or prospectus of the relevant mutual fund before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Distributions are not guaranteed and are subject to change and/or elimination.